Department of the Prime Minister and Cabinet (New Zealand): Role

-The department serves the Executive branch of government (the governor-general, the prime minister and the Cabinet) through the provision of impartial advice and support services.

-In addition to serving the Executive, a major role of the department is to help co-ordinate the work of the core public service departments and ministries.
+DPMC serves the Executive branch of government (the Governor-General, the Prime Minister and the Cabinet) through the provision of impartial advice and support services.
+Additionally, a major role is to help coordinate the work of the core public service departments and ministries.

-Supporting the prime minister and Cabinet
+Supporting the Prime Minister and Cabinet

-The department supports the prime minister's twin roles as leader of the government and chair of Cabinet, and provides three kinds of direct support to the prime minister:
+DPMC supports the Prime Minister's twin roles as leader of the government and chair of Cabinet, and provides three kinds of direct support to the Prime Minister: